CTFcrozone/KDD-Examples/README.md

 # change realm
 kdd realm dev # if the context doesn't exist, it will ask you to say YES to create it

-# build the images
+# build the images (no web-server since the binary comes from rs-builder)
-kdd dbuild
+kdd dbuild db

 # push to registry
 kdd dpush